MonksAndNinjas/martial-arts-cli-app/README.md

 Welcome to your new gem!
 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
 Put your Ruby code in the file `lib/martial_arts`.
 To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: This Ruby Gem provides a CLI to view the world's most popular martial arts taken from a Google search and Wikipedia.
+TODO: This Ruby Gem provides a CLI to view the world's most popular martial arts taken from a www.singpatong-sitnumnoi.com; Users can also learn more information about the style such as (wiki-website, description, name, country, fighting-focus). styles, can be searched by country, or fighting-focus.
+I have also added code to collect incomplete data from the scrape if one has the desire to add code to retrieve it.
+Enjoy!

 ## Installation